Data-Science-NDegree-MRusso/DSND-P3-Disaster-Response-Pipeline/README.md

     - [`ETL Pipeline Preparation`](./notebooks/ETL_Pipeline_Preparation.ipynb) documents a step-by-step process to load data from the `.csv` files and save them in an SQL-lite DB;
     - [`ML_Pipeline_Preparation`](./notebooks/ML_Pipeline_Preparation.ipynb) documents a step-by-step process to load data from the DB generated previously and train a classifier on them.

-* In order to use the scripts to set up the database and model, you'll need to execute the following commands in the project's root directory:
+* In order to use the scripts to set up the database and the model, you'll need to execute the following commands in the project's root directory:
     - To run an ETL pipeline that cleans data and stores in database you'll need to run [`process_data.py`](./data/data_scripts/process_data.py):
         `python data/data_scripts/process_data.py data/data_files/disaster_messages.csv data/data_files/disaster_categories.csv` _`{path to database file}`_;
     - To run a ML pipeline that trains a classifier, saves it in a pickle file and also saves a `.txt` file containing an evaluation report based on [`sklearn classification_report()`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) you'll need to run [`train_classifier.py`](./models/models_scripts/train_classifier.py):